ullaskunder3/react/README.md

 `Props` is a special keyword in React, which is used for passing data from one component to another.

+- props represent "read-only" data that are immutable.

 Example.
 3

 ```jsx